NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/lidar-biomass/calc-biomass_py/calc-biomass_py.md

 ### Objectives
 After completing this tutorial, you will be able to:

-* Learn how to apply a guassian smoothing fernal for high-frequency spatial filtering
+* Learn how to apply a Gaussian smoothing kernel for high-frequency spatial filtering
 * Apply a watershed segmentation algorithm for delineating tree crowns
 * Calculate biomass predictor variables from a CHM
-* Setup training data for Biomass predictions
+* Set up training data for biomass predictions
-* Apply a Random Forest machine learning approach to calculate biomass
+* Apply a Random Forest machine learning model to calculate biomass

 ### Install Python Packages